KuangJuiHsu/WSCNNTDSaliency/README.md

 ---

 ## Demo for Training and test: "Run.m"
-+  This code is only for demo and different from the origianl code.
++ This code is only for demo and different from the origianl code because some files were overwrited when I worked for the journal extension.

 + The output size of the generator is W * H * 1 after a sigmoid normalization instead of W * H * 2 after a softmax normalization.